pfariborz/wikiConnections/README.md

 Number of hops is:  3
 ```
 There are two search alogirthms used in this program: Depth First Search (DFS) and
 Breadth First Search (BFS).
-The program will use BFS as the fault search alogrithm.
+The program will use BFS as the default search alogrithm.
 If a user would like to use DFS they will have to add the following flag to their command:
 `wikiConnections --start Ballet --goal Tennis --algorithm DFS`